Secured debt vs. unsecured debt: What’s the difference?

 Snowball method

-The debt snowball method involves paying off your smallest debt first.
-Make a list of all your secured and unsecured debts and order them from lowest to highest based on how much you owe.
-For each debt, besides the smallest, make the minimum payment.
-Then, put additional money in your budget toward the smallest debt.
-Once you settle it, apply the snowball method to the next smallest debt.
+To use this debt repayment method, make a list of all your secured and unsecured debts, and order them from lowest to highest based on how much you owe.
+Then, make the minimum payment on all debt.
+But put any leftover money in your budget toward the smallest debt.

 Avalanche method

 Refinancing your debt or using a balance transfer to consolidate or simplify payments could be another option.
-But be sure to explore the full cost of transferring a balance and interest rates.
+But be sure to explore the full cost of transferring a balance and any interest rates.
 Things like transfer fees might make consolidation more costly.

-Secured and unsecured debt in a nutshell
+Secured vs. unsecured debt FAQ

 Related Content